Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Introduction

+In an online Appendix I show an extension of the method to the multiple regressor case, a summary and illustrations of the methods as well as simulations confirming that in applications with shares as IVs with increasing sample size the performance approaches that of the estimator which uses only valid shares.
+This holds already for relatively small sample sizes.
+Second, allowing for weak instruments and stronger direct effects of the instruments on the outcome does not change the fact that the estimators converge to oracle performance quickly.
+In a third set of simulations, I test the performance of my extension to multiple endogenous regressors.
+The simulations confirm that with increasing number of regressors, the allowed number of invalid IVs becomes lower.

 This paper relates to two strands of the literature.
 Recent work has brought forward two ways of motivating shift-share research designs: one which is justified by quasi-random shocks and one which stresses the exclusion restriction for shares only. \citet*{Borusyak2020Quasi} show consistency of the shift-share estimator when shocks are quasi-randomly assigned, conditionally on the shares.
 Also in this setting, \citet*{Adao2019Shift} discuss issues in inference.
 Unlike these two papers, \citet*{Goldsmith-Pinkham2020Bartik} put forward an interpretation of shift-share designs, according to which the shares express differential exposure to common shocks.
-The identification of the shift-share IV relies on the exclusion restriction for shares in such settings.
+The identification of the causal effect relies on the exclusion restriction for shares.
 Which setting is appropriate depends on the economic question at hand.

 This paper mainly relates to the exogenous share setting.
-Still, in settings in which it comes natural to think of the instrument from the perspective of random shifts, the new methods can provide helpful insights, when the shift-share IV is composed of several class-specific shifts.
-An example for the latter is \citet*{Autor2013china}, who use eight high-income countries import shifts.
+Still, in situations in which it comes natural to think of the instrument from the perspective of random shifts, when many class-specific shifts are available these can be used to create multiple shift-share IVs or can be used as IVs directly.
+The selection methods then select among them instead of among the shares.
+For example, when imports are available for several high-income countries, in the \citet*{Autor2013china} example, the shifts can be used separately in a regression where the observations are industry-specific.

+The approach that I propose is helpful when both of these approaches fail.
+When the shifts are not random, consistency as derived by \citet*{Borusyak2020Quasi} does not follow.
+When the identifying assumption is motivated through the shares, but some of the class-specific shares are subject to criticism, but the general motivation of exogeneity still stands, the methods proposed here can offer interesting insights.